colonyportal/colonyPortal/submissionDoc.md

 ## Project Vision
 Our vision for this project is to become the place to view and interact with colonies, colony tasks and colony-related transactions.
 With our platform, peole can easily create tasks in colony, and other people who want to contribute can easily browse and find tasks they want to work on.

+After login (see instructions below), the dApp will place you into the "tasks" page where you can create tasks and import them from GitHub.
+We have future plans to support other task tracking services, as well as adding tools to this dApp.
+We've been calling it "Colony Portal".
+Have a look through the various placeholder pages listed on the sidebar, and get an idea of where we want to go with this in the future.

 ## Project Detail
 ### Issue
 This closes the issue colonyHackathon#[42](https://github.com/JoinColony/colonyHackathon/issues/42)